 At the point of referral to our service, if appropriate, the person is invited to be assessed at the Bathing Clinic.
 This is held fortnightly at the Mi-Life Greenwood Centre in Dorchester.

 If the person cannot attend the Bathing Clinic due to their mobility or health restrictions, then they are added to our waiting list.
 This is currently approximately 12 weeks, and it can be longer if more urgent referrals are received.

 Up until April this year, £5000 of funding was available for people applying for a Disabled Facilities Grant, although from April 2019, this funding was no longer available.
-This means that any person who reaches this stage of the assessment, has to have a financial assessment.
+This means that any person who reaches this stage of the assessment has to have a financial assessment.

-British Red Cross offer a 'support at home service for patients following a stay in hospital'.
+British Red Cross offers a 'support at home service for patients following a stay in hospital'.
 The aim of the service is to provide short-term support to smooth the process of settling back into a normal routine at home and to enable people to regain their confidence and independence.
 The service is subject to staff and volunteers' availability and cannot be guaranteed.